rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/20_lecture.md

 ---
 ### what we'll learn
 > Lecture Name : How to Crack ZIP File Password Using Kali Linux?
-> 1) how to crack password of ZIP file via "john the ripper" password cracker tool
+> 1) Practical Work : how to crack password of ZIP file via "john the ripper" password cracker tool

 ### Overview
 - `zip2John` is a utility of "John the ripper" tool